Resolution on the Misapplication of Employee Classification Laws

 WHEREAS, legislation or regulations which would improperly classify franchisees as “employees” is a misinterpretation of labor and contract policy and deprives franchise investors of valuable economic opportunities; and

-THEREFORE, BE IT RESOLVED, [insert state here] opposes enactment of laws that interfere with business and franchise agreements freely and openly entered into by parties.
+THEREFORE, BE IT RESOLVED, that [insert state here] opposes enactment of laws that interfere with business and franchise agreements freely and openly entered into by parties.
+Furthermore, notwithstanding any voluntary agreement entered into between the United States department of labor and a franchisee, neither a franchisee nor a franchisee’s employee shall be deemed to be an employee of the franchisor for any purpose.

 BE IT FURTHER RESOLVED, that [insert state here] opposes enactment of laws and regulations that have the effect of classifying franchisees as “employees” of the franchisor.